Modeling the Economic Impacts of AI Openness Regulation: Model

 \subsection{Utility \& Cost Functions}

-Each player's utility is calculated as their revenue share minus the costs of model improvement and hosting (Table \ref{table:utility_functions}). $G$'s revenue structure changes according to the openness level at which the model is offered.
+Table \ref{table:utility_functions} describes the cost and utility functions of both players.
+Each player's utility is calculated as their revenue share minus the costs of model improvement and hosting. $G$'s revenue structure changes according to the openness level at which the model is offered, with reputational gains ($\epsilon$) influencing revenue more as openness increases and the bargaining outcome ($\delta$) influencing revenue more as openness decreases.

 \textbf{Generalist Cost Function.} $G$'s cost function (Equation \ref{eq:G_cost}) can be categorized into production costs, operation costs, and regulatory costs. \emph{Production costs} refer to a fixed cost the generalist faces to offer the model with performance $\alpha_0$ an openness level $\omega$.
-In our case, we use $\alpha_0 \omega$ to cover the production costs of documenting and releasing the model, which scale with higher levels of openness and performance -- i.e., safety risk management for open models. \emph{Operation costs} capture the variable expenses required to run and host the model, including costs of inference and system maintenance.
+In our case, we use $\alpha_0 \omega$ to cover the production costs of documenting and releasing the model, which scale with higher levels of openness and performance. \emph{Operation costs} capture the variable expenses required to run and host the model, including costs of inference and system maintenance.
 For a more closed model, $G$ hosts specialized servers to process user requests and charges the user via pay-per-use API calls.
-The generalist's operation costs decrease with openness ($\omega$) because $G$ can offload hosting and inference costs to users and benefit from community-built optimizations at higher levels of openness. $G$ pays a \emph{regulatory cost}, $p$, to comply with regulatory requirements when the model is closed ($\omega < \theta$) and does not quality for open-source exemptions.
+The generalist's operation costs decrease with $\omega$ because $G$ can offload hosting and inference costs to users and benefit from community-built optimizations at higher levels of openness.
+For simplicity, we normalize the coefficients for production and regulatory compliance costs to one, using $c_\omega$ to compare between operation costs and revenue.
+The constant $c_\omega$ quantifies the ratio of average operation costs to revenue per unit of performance for $D$. $G$ pays an additional \emph{regulatory cost}, $p$, to comply with regulatory requirements when the model is closed ($\omega < \theta$) and does not quality for open-source exemptions.

-\textbf{Specialist Cost Function.} The total cost for the domain specialist $\phi_D$ (Equation \ref{eq:D_cost}) is composed of production costs and operation costs.
-As $\omega$ approaches zero, $D$'s production costs go to infinity, indicating an infeasible strategy where it becomes impossible to fine-tune or improve a model with severely restricted access.
-However, cheaper adoption costs for more open models are partially offset by higher operational costs. $D$ must pay higher operation costs at higher levels of openness because users of open models must self-host the model and shoulder inference costs directly.
-The constant $c_\omega$ quantifies the ratio of average operation costs to revenue per unit of performance for $D$.